-The proper name for a baseball steak is top sirloin filet.
-This cut is incredibly flavorful despite its leanness (hence the term filet).
+The most appropriate name for a baseball steak is the top sirloin filet.
+This cut is incredibly flavorful despite its leanness (hence the term “filet”).
 Cooked correctly, it remains very tender with an incredible texture.

-This cut of steak comes from the sirloin primal of the animal, which lies between the round primal and the loin—specifically, the animal’s biceps femoris.
+This steak cut comes from the animal’s sirloin primal, which lies between the round primal and the loin—specifically, the animal’s biceps femoris.

 Alternative cooking methods for a baseball steak include:

 Keep the seasonings simple to avoid masking the robust flavor of this steak cut.
-Salt, pepper, and butter make ideal companion flavors, as do rosemary, garlic, or a red wine jus.
+Salt, pepper, and butter make ideal companion flavors, as do rosemary, garlic, or red wine.